EddyLuten/bhreia.com/docs/etcetera/the-wasting.md

 3. Extreme Weight Loss: the patient loses weight at a rate too fast to regain
 4. Immobility: due to the patient not having enough muscle mass to move, they become immobile

-After the final stage, the patient soon perishes.
+After the final stage, the patient soon perishes since there is no known cure.
+However, it is possible to delay death through magical means, such as potions of healing.